Sunrise Park (AZ) is a great place and a wonderful memory. It is special for a number of reasons:

 1. It is the southernmost large ski area in the United States.
 It is also Arizona's largest ski area (800 acres).
 Only Arizona Snowbowl beats it in vertical.
 Mt.
 Lemon (near Tucson, AZ) is father south, but it is comparatively tiny, with only one ski lift.

 2. Sunrise Park offers the longest season in Arizona.
-All the other ski areas in Arizona were closed by the time I skied here on Friday, April 4th.
+All the other ski areas in

 3. It is on Apache land.
 So, even though I didn't get to ski at Ski Apache (New Mexico), I still got to ski at a place owned and operated by an Apache tribe.